DannyBoyNYC/CMS/readme.md

-# Gatsby CMS Preso
+# Gatsby CMS

 ## About me
-* Not new to React or CMS development but new-ish to Gatsby
+* Not new to React but new-ish to Gatsby
-* Previously in the power canyons of Manhattan, now in a small adtech startup
+* Previously in the power canyons of midtown, now in a small adtech startup
 * Over 25 years at NYU, currently teaching a certificate in Front End dev
 * Starts with Eleventy, ends with Gatsby

 ## Headless CMS
 * A traditional CMS is a single website (think WordPress, Drupal … )
 * A headless CMS is a backend that is decoupled from its frontend

+Barrier: static site build tooling and Github-based workflow

+> No matter how fast your static build tool is, there will always be
+> some delay between the time you publish/update new content
+> and the time it appears.”

 ## Plenty of Options
 * Headless WordPress